-The primary goal of this workshop is to prepare participants to lead hikes as well as hike alone.
+The primary goal of this workshop is to prepare participants to lead hikes and other outdoor programs, as well as hike alone in the wilderness.
 We will start by getting onto the same page regarding:

 - Outdoor Leadership & Risk Management

 - Navigating & Orienteering with and without Map & Compass

 - Ultralight Packing & Survival Shelters

 Then, if you are already an expert navigator, this class will give you great teaching tools for use when hiking with novices.
 If you are “navigationally challenged,” then we hope the simple way we teach these skills will open a world of understanding for you in the wilderness.

 Instructor Chris Chisholm summarizing the 30 points of nav.

 Top 10 Lostproofing Skills: The most important skill for lostproofing is awareness.
 In fact, some people say there is no such thing as being lost, just in being unaware, so we will practice skills to improve your spacial recognition including wide-angle vision, expanded hearing, and new ways of walking appropriate to various environments, among other skills such as reviewing the 10 Packing Essentials and risk management tips shared from our Search & Rescue background,

 Top 10 Orienteering Skills: You will be amazed by some of the incredible ways to find north-south-east-west in order to walk in a straight line toward your destination on a map.
 One of our favorite is floating a leaf in water, and placing a pin on the leaf.
 Amazingly, it points to magnetic north.
 We’ll demonstrate that, and some other ways to orient yourself to the cardinal directions in city and wilderness, from GPS to the stars.